 - other flowers on other pepper plants

-You do not need to plant peppers in pairs to get pollination and fruit.
+You do not need to plant peppers in pairs for pollination and fruit production.
 Since each plant has perfect flowers, a single plant (or even a single flower) is capable of pollinating itself.

 Although pepper flowers are perfect, cross-pollination is still possible.
 Cross-pollination occurs when pollen from a flower on one pepper plant pollinates a flower on a different pepper plant.

-Although not required to get fruit, planting peppers in pairs will result in more flowers.
-This will attract more bees, which will increase the chances of pollination.
+Although not required to get fruit, planting peppers in pairs will result in more flowers in one area.
+This will attract more bees (and other pollinators), which will increase the chances of pollination.

 According to Texas A&M University, if hot peppers and sweet (bell) peppers cross pollinate, the resulting sweet peppers will not be hot.
 However, the seeds of those sweet peppers could produce entirely different plants and fruit in later generations.